 MASKS ARE REQUIRED.

 Masks are required during the full duration of all Safari West tours and other activities.
-This helps reduce the risk of contracting the disease from or transmitting it to guests, staff, or animals.
-Masks must be worn during both the walking and driving portion of any safari tour as well as during any Behind the Scenes or other animal encounter.
-Masks are also required while inside any building or when within six feet or less of another individual.
-Please understand that this policy is non-negotiable and instituted for the health and safety of the entire Safari West family.
+This policy exists to aid in reducing the risk of any guest, staff member, or animal contracting or transmitting this dangerous disease.
+Masks must be worn properly (fully covering both the nose and mouth) during both the walking and driving portion of any safari tour as well as during any other scheduled Safari West activity.
+Masks are also required while inside any building, when occupying any common area of the preserve, or when within six feet or less of another individual or any animal enclosure.
+Masks may be removed by overnight guests when relaxing inside their assigned lodging or enjoying their private balcony.
+While exemptions are allowed for children under the age of two, Safari West cannot otherwise exempt any guest or staff member from this policy.
+All individuals unable to wear a mask at this time for any reason are encouraged to hold off from visiting Safari West until the pandemic has been resolved.
+Please understand that this policy is non-negotiable and instituted for the health and safety of the entire Safari West family including the animals.
 Failure to comply with this policy may result in cancellation of safari tours and other activities.

 SAFARI TRUCK GUEST SIZE.